boyoon-c/memory-game/README.md

 The rule of the game is simple.
 Players should find a match from the cards.
 A player who finds the most matches wins.

 ## Motivation
-Memory game has always been my childhood game and I occassionally play it with my nephew even these days.
+Memory game has always been my childhood game and I occassionally play it with my nephew even nowadays.
 This has made me to build the memory game of my own.
 However, I have added some tweaks to make it more interesting: player of the turn flips three cards instead of two to find a match.

 # Getting Started